I wrote this post to provide a clear overview on the craft of narrative design and how you can get started.

 We covered a lot of information.
 Here are the main takeaways:

 - Narrative design is not the same as game writing.
-Rather, narrative designers act as the bridge between gameplay and story, using game mechanics and systems for storytelling.
+Rather, narrative designers act as the bridge between gameplay and story, using mechanics and systems for storytelling.

 - Good narrative design puts the game first, using narrative to enhance and elevate gameplay.